 Shrinking the Cash Conversion Cycle

 Global pandemics, climate crisis, banks existing oil and gas lending, oil crisis, etc. create situations where cash is often king and only those with it will remain in business.
-When there are economic hardships, an outsourced CFO can help to shrink your company’s cash conversion cycle.
+When there are economic hardships, an outsourced CFO can really help you shrink your company’s cash conversion cycle.
 What that means is basically reduce the amount of time between when you start perform a service or manufacturing/sell a product and when you get actually paid (clears the bank).
 An experienced CFO will evaluate, identify, quantify, make recommendations, and help you implement a plan so that your company successfully survives these trying times.
 The faster your company collects cash, the stronger your balance sheet.

 By no means is this a comprehensive list of services an outsourced CFO can provide.
 There are numerous ways a CFO can help strengthen your business based on your individual company needs.
 They can custom-tailor their services in areas such as:

 Growing the business organically or via M&A transactions.

 Analyzing and making recommendations to improve the company’s top-line revenues.